dimagi/commcare-hq/code-organization.md

 And it's also JavaScript.
 Fortunately, there are things you can do to enforce and respect the boundaries that keep us sane by following one of a number of patterns.

-Many full-blown module systems have been created for in-browser JavaScript, including `require.js` and more recently `system.js`, but for the time being we've decided to go with a lighter weight alternative.
+We're in the process of migrating to [RequireJS](https://requirejs.org/).
+Part of this process has included developing a lighter-weight alternative module system called `hqDefine`.

+`hqDefine` serves as a stepping stone between legacy code and requirejs modules: it adds encapsulation but not full-blown dependency management. **New code should be written to be compatible with RequireJS.** This is typically easy; once familiar with the module patterns described below, see the [migration guide](https://github.com/dimagi/js-guide/blob/master/migrating.md#migrating-to-requirejs) for details on making sure your code will work with RequireJS.

-Before diving into that, I want to talk first about the status quo convention for sanity with no module system.
+Before diving into `hqDefine`, I want to talk first about the status quo convention for sanity with no module system.
 As we'll describe, it's a step down from our current preferred choice, but it's still miles ahead of having no convention at all,